rackerlabs/rackspace-how-to/content/rackspace-email/password-management-and-best-practices.md

 - Immediately change your password if you suspect you have fallen victim to a phishing attack.

-- Alert your company of the attack.
+- Notify company employees to remain vigilant and remind them of verification practices.

 **Malware** - Malicious software that collects information from you without your knowledge.
 Passwords are captured through keystroke logging

-- Always make sure that you regularly update things like your operating systems, internet browser, and any other software you regularly use.
+- Always make sure that you regularly install security updates for your operating systems, internet browsers, and any other software you regularly use.

 - Be cautious of any email that includes a link or attachment, regardless of who it appears to be sent from.

 - Install an antivirus program.

-**Dictionary Attack** - Hackers will try a list of common passwords against a list of usernames in hopes that a user will match a common password.
+**Dictionary Attack** - Hackers will try a list of passwords against a username in hopes that the user has used an easy-to-guess password.

 - Create a unique password.
-Is the password you are considering on a list of *Top 25 Most Common Passwords*?
-If so, you are a prime target for this attack and should strengthen your password.
+Using a common password makes you a prime target for this attack and you should strengthen your password.
+See [Password best practices](#password-best-practices) for guidance.

-**Proof compromise** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
+**Password Reset Protocol Attack** Password reset protocols are typically based off of alternate contact information like phone numbers or email address.
 If a hacker has the information to reset your password, they have no need for you current password.

 - Always keep contact information current so that outdated information cannot be used to impersonate you.

+- When setting up security questions and answers, make sure you select a question that cannot be learned by an attacker researching your online social media accounts.
+For example, "What University did I graduate from?" is a bad security question.
+An attacker can likely find this information on your public Facebook or LinkedIn profile.

 ### Password best practices